NexusHex/Database-Editor-Series/CURRENTPATCHNOTES.md

 > Keep a short wait between executing a command - checking the contents of a database - and re-printing the options bar (waiting times will vary between different events) (QoL)

 > Removed unneccessary newlines from the Edtior options menu (QoL)

+D.E.Nona (v1.5.3):

+Released on 08/04/2023
+> Users can now clear the 'databases.txt' file

+> The option to delete certain items from the database is now a loop to allow multiple specific items to be removed in one go

+> Added graceful error handling for all file-related functions (QoL)

+> Added graceful error handling at the start of the 'main()' function to check if the file exists (QoL)

+D.E.Nona - Visuals Update (v1.5.4):

+Released on 08/05/2023
+> Added a loading bar at the start of the program to simulate the app loading up (Visual)

+> Add a floating + spinning cube to the screen once the user leaves the editor.
+It can be cancelled by pressing Ctrl + C (Visual)

+> Changed the indent levels of titles within the option select text (QoL)

+> App now clears the shell of all text for Operations 90 (show all patches), 91 (show current patch) and ! (exit the editor) (QoL)

 END OF CURRENT PATCH NOTES